 What is Google Helpouts?

 Google Helpouts is a new tool developed to provide on-call experts for almost any question users may have.
 These users pay for these services as well.
 The service can be anything from video-chatting with a makeup artist for smoky-eye assistance to asking a doctor what that weird rash on your neck is.
 The professionals offer their services and time at varying prices.

 How does Google gain access to an endless market of professionals?

 Technically, they don’t.
 Professionals can’t be on call at all times.
-The idea is that the experts will leave their computer up and answer notifications if they have time.
+The idea is that the experts will leave their computers up and answer notifications if they have time.
 This isn’t exactly the “right at your fingertips” service many people imagine.
 But it would be irrational to assume that experts or professionals in a certain field would sit around waiting all day for the chance of a paid Skype call.
 Google Helpouts hopes that one day, select professionals will work entirely online.
-So far only 1,000 companies have been invited to particpate in what Mashable refers to as an “invitation-only” marketplace.
+So far only 1,000 companies have been invited to participate in what Mashable refers to as an “invitation-only” marketplace.

 The first of its kind?